Wrongful Termination Due to Illness in California: Laws, Employee Rights & Legal Options

 • Avoid Retaliation: It is illegal to punish an employee for requesting accommodations, filing a complaint, or exercising legal rights.

 Failure to meet these obligations exposes employers to lawsuits for wrongful termination and disability discrimination.
+If you believe your rights were violated, you may want to explore employment discrimination claims.

 Action Steps if You Were Terminated Due to Illness